 The Subject Matter is the responsibility of the Stewardship Agency's management who have prepared the Subject Matter in accordance with the evaluation criteria which are an integral part of the Subject Matter.
-Our responsibility is to express an opinion on this Subject Matter based on our audit.
-Our audit does not constitute a legal determination on the Stewardship Agency's compliance with the Recycling Regulation.
+Our responsibility in relation to the Subject Matter is to perform a reasonable assurance engagement and to express a conclusion based on the work performed.
+Our opinion does not constitute a legal determination on the Stewardship Agency's compliance with the Recycling Regulation.